How to Dance Flamenco With a Bata de Cola

 A good guide is that the back seam from your waist to the tip of the cola should be roughly equivalent to your height.

 If you're determined to give it a try, this Folkwear pattern is the closest thing to a bata de cola pattern that I know of.
 However, both the front and train are very short.
 You must adapt the pattern to make everything longer, especially the front, and add stiffening to the cola

-Here is a lovely clip which shows the male dancer using the cola as well as the female dancer - which demonstrates why you need that extra length!
+Here is a lovely clip that shows the male dancer using the cola as well as the female dancer—which demonstrates why you need that extra length!